Lewe Township: Economy

-Lewe, as part of NayPyiTaw Administrative body, its communication path is close and placed on the intersection to the main road transportation.
+Lewe, as part of Naypyidaw Union Territory, its communication path is close and placed on the intersection to the main road transportation.
 Agricultural and Livestock products are mainly traded and the second business is services trade.

 In the agricultural sector, there are farms, upland, and lowland, branches, garden, pasture land.
 Mainly cultivating crops are corn, pulses, Oilseed, Industrial crops for raw materials.
 Orchards grow a variety of crops as well as other seasonal crops in the market sector.

 There are Township level 2-livestock zones in which bulk of chickens, pork, buffalo, cow, sheep, goats, quail, dairy cattle, and fish.
 The shrimp farming industry, tourism, transaction services, industries, furniture industry, transport, and other shopping stores are working in the Lewe area.

 Healthcare

 Lewe is served by a public hospital: 100-bed Lewe General Hospital, 3 circuit hospitals, 10 Rural Healthcare Sub-divisions, and 9 private clinics.

 Education

 In educational infrastructure, 11 Basic Education High Schools, 16 Middle Schools, 226 primary schools, 9 Nursery Schools, and 11 monastic schools.
 The literacy index of Lewe is 99.95.